Too Much Body Fat in Adults (Obesity): What to Know

 -

-Warm up and stretch before being active.
+Warm up and stretch before an activity.

 -

-Cool down and stretch after being active.
+Cool down and stretch after an activity.

 -